 Lease or Buy Office Space?

 When deciding to lease or buy office space, two important factors to consider are cost and interest rates.
 Leasing a 2,000-square-foot, $100,000 office for your small business would cost you in the ballpark of $1,000 a month with few additional costs, Microsoft Business reports.
 Contrarily, buying that same property would require a $10,000-plus down payment along with closing costs and building inspection fees.
+Any financial commitment with this degree of risk requires careful consideration if you don’t want to end up dealing with collection agencies like Oliver Adjustment Company.
 For a more detailed comparison on whether to lease or buy office space visit our our Lease vs. Buy Pros and Cons.

 But buyers can’t ignore the low interest rates the U.S. has been experiencing over the past five years.
 And when you buy, you know exactly what your monthly payment will be every month; conversely, if your lease contains a clause providing for it, your rent could increase as the Consumer Price Index rises or other specified increase.